Making cross-origin HTTP requests¶

 Supported by most modern browsers, this W3C specification defines a set of custom headers that, under specific circumstances, allow HTTP requests between different hosts.
 The main use-case is execution of AJAX code from one site towards another.

-Since CORS support is provided by a 3rd party bundle, we re-use the semantical configuration it provides.
-You can read more about it on the NelmiCorsBundle's README file.
+Since CORS support is provided by a third party bundle, we re-use the semantical configuration it provides.
+You can read more about it in NelmioCorsBundle's README.

 Granting an origin default access¶

 To allow a specific host to execute cross-origin requests, you need to add this host to the

 As an example, in order to allow requests from

 1 2 3

 nelmio_cors: defaults: allow_origin: [ 'http://example.com' ]

 Granting CORS access to your own HTTP resources¶